bennycheung/bennycheung.github.io/_posts/2019-04-28-attribute-based-encryption-for-healthcare-blockchain.md

 published: true
 ---
 <!--excerpt.start-->
-There is no surprise that one of the biggest concern for the enterprise, such as healthcare provider, is data security.
-One can argue that the data ownership is the most important asset in the internet age.
-The consumer awares of their personal information value.
+There is no surprise that one of the biggest concern for the healthcare provider is data security.
+One can argue that the data ownership is the most important asset in this internet age.
+The patients aware of their personal information value.
-In particular, the healthcare provider requires to transform from the centralized patient's data ownership to a distributed ownership.
-The patient has the full control of their health data while the healthcare provider is only permissioned to access to the patient's data as needed.
+Consequently, the healthcare provider requires to transform from the centralized patient's data ownership to a distributed ownership.
+The patient has the full control of his health data while the healthcare provider is only permissioned to access to the patient's data as needed.
 <!--excerpt.end-->
-The patient is further incentivized to share part of their health data for the greater social good in medical research, provided by part of their private data is obscured.
+The patient is further incentivized to share part of their health data for the greater social good in medical research, providing that a part of their private data is obscured before usage.
-To make this decentralized data ownership and sharing require a new technique to protect the data privacy and security to the system.
+To make this decentralized data ownership and sharing work, it requires a new technique to protect the data privacy and security to the system.

 ![Healthcare Blockchain ]({{ site.baseurl }}images/attribute-based-encryption-for-healthcare-blockchain/Medical_Blockchain_StyleArt.jpg)

 *Figure.
 Artistic style of Kandinsky transfer to a healthcare blockchain image*

 Our previous article on ["Why Blockchain for Healthcare?"](https://www.jonahgroup.com/blog/why_blockchain_for_healthcare) explained how to use blockchain to share the data with the permissioned parties.
-In this article, we shall extend into the health data sharing, focusing on the data privacy by using *Attribute-based Encryption*.
+In this article, we shall expand the discussion on the health data sharing, focusing on the data privacy by *Attribute-based Encryption*.
-When the patient decided to share part of their health data, the health data is logged into the blockchain confidentially.
+When a patient decided to share part of his/her health data, the health data is recorded into a blockchain confidentially.
 Only the permissioned parties can decrypt the shared data.

-Exploring the concept and practice of *attribute-based encryption for healthcare blockchain*, we shall explain the following topics from system perspectives, with minimal mathematics required.
+Exploring the concept and practice of *attribute-based encryption for healthcare blockchain*, we shall explain the following topics from a system perspective, with minimal requirements on mathematics.
-Of course, for mathematically inclined readers, the original papers are listed in the [References](#References).
+Of course, for the mathematically inclined readers, the original papers are listed in the [References](#References) section for deeper understanding.

 * [Personal Health Record (PHR) Security](#PHRSecurity)
 * [Attribute-based Encryption](#ABE)